Preface

 $ rm a.txt b.txt c.txt

-Maybe you want to look for any other .txt
+Maybe you want to look for any other .txt files just in case you missed some.

 This can be achieved with a glob: